ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/05-creating-android-screenlets.markdown

     }

+If you copied the code above, you'll see a few errors regarding `R.styleable.AddBookmarkScreenlet*` references.
+See the next section to learn how to resolve such errors.
 Great!
 Now you know how to create a screenlet class.
 The final step is hooking it up to the rest of the screenlet's code.

 ## Triggering the User Action [](id=triggering-the-user-action)